Everything you need to know about RAVEN: how the serverless mesh works, encryption details, and offline behaviour.

 on a video call, or by scanning the QR.
 If the numbers match, no machine-in-the-middle is

-possible, even if the carrier, the ISP, and our own server all colluded.
+possible, even if the carrier, the ISP, and the relay all colluded.

 Not yet, and we say that openly.
 We are commissioning a third-party